w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 **Data compression** is the process of encoding data using fewer bits than the original representation

-- *Lossless*: reduces bits by identifying and eliminating redundancy
+- *Lossless*: reduces bits by identifying and eliminating redundancy (no information is lost)
-  - No information is lost in lossless compression
   - Examples?
 - *Lossy*: reduces bits by removing less important information
   - Examples?